Parallel-in-Time/pySDC/docs/contrib/02_continuous_integration.md

 ## Documentation generation

+Documentation is built using [sphinx](https://www.sphinx-doc.org/en/master/).
-To check the documentation generation, you can wait for all the CI tasks to download the `docs` artifacts, unzip it and open the `index.html` file there with you favorite browser.
+To check its generation, you can wait for all the CI tasks to download the `docs` artifacts, unzip it and open the `index.html` file there with you favorite browser.

 However, when you are working on documentation (of the project, of the code, etc ...), you can already build and check the website locally :

 ```bash
 # Run all tests, continuing even with errors